- 1 How to Choose a Tennis Racket for Professionals?

-- Materials – the ones used for making the expensive tennis rackets opposed to cheap ones, are very high quality.
+The ones used for making the expensive tennis rackets as opposed to cheap ones are very high quality.
 Expensive materials are titanium, graphite, and carbon fibers.
 These make the expensive tennis rackets much more durable, lighter and enable the experienced tennis player to create a more powerful shot.
 The cheaper options are aluminum, wood, alloys.
 Believe it or not, there are fewer and more effective ways to break a racket.

 FAQ About Tennis Rackets for Professionals